I Bought an Inflatable Family Pool for Summer and I’m Not Even Sorry

 Buying an inflatable family pool isn’t complicated but there are a few things to know about the process.
 Here’s how we set up our pool, the supplies we bought, and how long it took to set up.

-One such moment was early in April when I realized that life as we know it during summer may look very different this year.
+One such moment was early in April when I realized that life, as we know it during summer, might look very different that year.

-I felt a strong need to secure a source of water for our often 100° North Carolina days, so without much fanfare I took my determination to Amazon and I bought my (self) kids a 12 foot inflatable pool.
+I felt a strong need to secure a source of water for our often 100° North Carolina days, so without much fanfare, I took my determination to Amazon and bought my (self) kids a 12-foot inflatable pool.

 I’ve never owned a pool that needed any kind of care, so this process was a bit of a learning curve.

-I’m no expert so please follow the recommendations on your own packaging and don’t just take my word for it.
-That said, I wanted to share my experience.
-I *think* we have it right.
+Please follow the recommendations on your own packaging and don’t just take my word for it.
+That said, I wanted to share my experience because I *think* we have it right.

 If you are considering a temporary backyard pool for summer, check out my tips and get ready to relax!